jackmarchant/jackmarchant.com/content/leading-by-example/index.md

 ---

 I listened to a podcast recently with [James Cowling on The Peterman Pod](https://open.spotify.com/episode/1Xt2SfdlM8huFQERnsknqP?si=NaAKQpXaS2eclbg5RRc1TA) and one of the topics James talks about is the concept of leading by example, specifically why you shouldn’t.
-I’ve been a Tech Lead in one form or another for a while now, and I always valued “Leading by Example” as a principle, all of the leaders I aspired to did this.
+I’ve been a Tech Lead in one form or another for a while now, and I always valued “Leading by Example” as a principle, all of the leaders I aspired to be did this.
 At least what I thought it meant.
 It turns out to be a bit more nuanced than that, there’s more to knowing when to step in and help out the team, and when to step back and let the team escalate if they need to.

 In this post I’m going to talk about a few traps I’ve fallen into while trying to lead by example and what I aspire to now with a bit more experience and perspective.